blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Ridiculous Levels of Data Conservation.md

 - A universe should have a prime mover configuration.
 - Now, "should" is a bit questionable for me once again, because if we consider a [[cellular automaton]], I cannot say for certain that any configuration cannot arise from any other configuration, or that, all configurations will arise naturally from cellular automata, with the exception of [[Garden of Eden Patterns|Garden of Eden patterns]]
 - If I could know that for sure, one could say that a universe could either be "natural" or "created".
-- We would then also have to see if there is
+- We would then also have to see if there is any advantage for either case of cellular automata to consider our universe as either "created" or "natural", when thinking with this framework.